Four nationally-accredited museums

 The Old Rectory, Epworth (1/2 hour drive from Doncaster) - a charming Grade I listed, Queen Anne house, with ornamental and 'physic' gardens, close to the heart of the small, rural market town of Epworth.
 Explore the Lincolnshire 18th C family home of the Wesleys, the most prominent founders of Methodism.
 Follow the Wesley Way around historic Epworth; the town offers interesting boutique shops, places for refreshment, and you can visit the parish church where the Wesleys worshipped.

 The present house was built in the early 1700s after fire devastated the family's former house - now the original fireplaces, the only structures surviving from that earlier property, have been excavated and restored.
-Hear about the redoubtable and deeply spiritual mother, Susannah, aspirational father, Samuel, and the family of ten children - brothers, whose religious movement changed the world, and sisters, with the most difficult and blighted love-lives!
+Hear about the redoubtable and deeply spiritual mother, Susanna, aspirational father, Samuel, and the family of ten children - brothers, whose religious movement changed the world, and sisters, with the most difficult and blighted love-lives!
 More details.

 The New Room / John Wesley's Chapel, Bristol - a fine Georgian chapel (Grade I listed), with museum displays in the meeting rooms above.
 Set in the heart of Bristol's Broadmead shopping centre, close to a wide range of shops and eating places; high street chains to high-end boutiques and department stores, cafes to waterside restaurants and historic pubs.